-9.1 An elaborate procedury in prescribed in Rule 20 for imposing major penalties.
+9.1 An elaborate procedure is prescribed in Rule 20 for imposing major penalties.
 Under Art.
 311 of the constitution no civil servant can be dismissed or removed or reduced in rank except after an inquiry in which he has been informed of the charges and given a reasonable opportunity of being heard in respect of those charges.

-- 9.1.1 Under clause (4) of rule 20, it is the responsibility of the disciplinary authority to undertake the work of framing charges and to deliver or cause to be delivered to the Government servant a copy of the articles of charge, the statement of imputations of misconduct or misbehaviour and a list of documents and witnesses by which each articles of charge is proposed to be sustained and shall require the Government servant to submit, within such time as may be specified, a written statement of his defence and to state whether he desires to be heard in person.(The forment No. II prescribed should be used). - 9.1.2 On receipt of the written statement of defence, or if no written statement of defence is submitted by the Government servant, further inquiry needs to be conducted in respect of charges not admitted in the former case and Ex- parte inquiry in the later case. - 9.1.3 The disciplinary authority shall necessarily appoint an Inquiry Officer when the proposes to conduct detailed inquiry in cases where, in his opinion, the charge if proved, warrants imposition of major penalty, instead of itself taking up the inquiry, unless the appointment of Inquiry Officer be comes impossible in view of the non-availability of the Officer in the Department.
-(Govt.
-Memo.
-No. 46733 Gl.
-Adm.(Ser.-c) Dpt, dt.
-22-10-1999). - For appointment of Inquiry Officer form IV should be used. - 9.1.4 The government servant may either appear himself in person before the Inquiring authority or may take the assistance of any other
+9.1.1 Under clause (4) of rule 20, it is the responsibility of the disciplinary authority to undertake the work of framing charges and to deliver or cause to be delivered to the Government servant a copy of the articles of charge, the statement of imputations of misconduct or misbehaviour and a list of documents and witnesses by which each articles of charge is proposed to be sustained and shall require the Government servant to submit, within such time as may be specified, a written statement of his defence and to state whether he desires to be heard in person.

+9.1.2 On receipt of the written statement of defence, or if no written statement of defence is submitted by the Government servant, the disciplinary authority may itself inquire into such of the articles of charges as are not admitted in the former case and into all charges in the later case, Ex parte or appoint an Enquiry Officer under Rule 20(2).